AlmightyLks-SCP/Syncord/README.md

 ## Description

-Syncord is there to offer you a way of logging events from within your SCP SL Server to your Discord Server.
+Syncord is there to offer you a way of logging specific Events from within your SCP SL Server to your Discord Server.
 To make it short, Syncord supports:
 - Logging Events from multiple SL-Servers to one Discord-Server.
 - Logging Events from one SL-Server to multiple Discord-Servers.
 - Logging multiple Events into the same channel.
-- Logging

 What Syncord doesn't support (yet):
 - Logging SL-Server Events from a remote machine.
 (Bot & Server/s have to be on the same machine.)